Privacy Policy

 Analytics

 On the site we are using Google Analytics, but can’t get the stupid banner to work yet and make our site even slower.
 We’ll update this privacy policy once we migrate to our future-proof website service, which likely will not be WordPress anymore.
 We migrated our site to a new WordPress domain and host.
-However we’re no longer using Google Analytics on the Site.
+However we’re no longer using Google Analytics on the Site at the moment.

 2. Mobile Applications